 We endeavor to pair-teach each CAL class if at all possible.
 So, we're always looking for partners to pair-teach with us.

-We are also working on defining our CAL-2 delivery format and strategy, which will be released in 2019.
-IF you're a CAL-1 certified and want to continue your leadership journey, reach out to us for progress updated on this exciting "next step" for our CAL students.
+We are also working on defining our CAL-2 delivery format and strategy, which will be released in late 2019 or early 2020.
+IF you're a CAL-1 certified and want to continue your leadership journey, reach out to us for progress updates for this exciting "next step" for our CAL students.

 In 2015-2016 the Scrum Alliance began development of a new certification targeted directly to leaders who are tasked with creating and/or operating in agile software development environments.
 While the focus is clearly on Scrum, the larger focus is on generic leadership skills in all agile contexts.